DrPayne25/Party-Up/README.md

 15min at the end of each night

 ## Project Ideas Runner Ups
 Tinder but for Music.
-(Given random song, swipe left/right) Letterboxd, but for games.
+(Given random song, swipe left/right)
+Letterboxd, but for games
 Video chat application

 ## Musical Tinder
 A music discovery app similar to Tinder in functionality.
 Users are shown song samples and can swipe left or right to judge it.